moduIo/Deep-Q-network/README.md

 I modified the example found from https://keon.io/deep-q-learning/ by implementing the CNN model, target model logic, and frame averaging (among other things).

 Hyperparameters were chosen according to the original paper as well as from https://github.com/ageron/tiny-dqn which also provided the image preprocessing method.
 One key trick I found lead to better policies was introducing a fixed penalty of -1 at each action which did not naturally have a reward.

+# Future Work
+* Try different Atari environments
+* Implement Double Deep Q-network
+* Experiment with hyperparameters
+* Classical algorithm problems (learn functions)